moonlight-stream/moonlight-pc/jni/README_OSX.md

 ### NV AVC Decoder

 To build the NV AVC Decoder you'll need ffmpeg, which will bring along libavcodec and its friends.
+Can be installed from brew repository (http://brew.sh):
+> brew install ffmpeg
+After that libraries will be available at /usr/local/lib/ (symlinked)

 ### NV Opus Decoder

 To build the NV Opus Decoder you'll need opus (libopus).
+Same as ffmpeg.
+Brew install command:
+> brew install opus

 ## Building Natively